-Quantification: one to many, necessary (1,n:0,1) Scope note: This property allows specific instances of E18 Physical Thing that have been destroyed to be composed partly of matter from the destroyed object.
+Scope note: This property allows specific instances of E18 Physical Thing that have been destroyed to be

 Destruction implies the end of an item's life as a subject of cultural documentation - the physical matter of which the item was composed may in fact continue to exist.
-A destruction event may be contiguous with a Production that brings into existence a derived object
+A destruction event may be contiguous with a Production that brings into existence a derived object composed partly of matter from the destroyed object.